Note: This page is for 1970s first baseman John Mayberry; for his son, outfielder John Mayberry, click here

 - Born February 18, 1949 in Detroit, MI USA

 John Mayberry was a power-hitting first baseman for the Kansas City Royals and Toronto Blue Jays in the 1970s and early 1980s.
-His son, John Mayberry Jr., is currently a major league outfielder, reaching the bigs first with the Philadelphia Phillies in 2009.
+His son, John Mayberry Jr., was a major league outfielder, reaching the bigs with the Philadelphia Phillies in 2009.

 - 2-time AL All-Star (1973 & 1974)